JalabKhan/spaceinvader/README.md

 To view the Game go to https://alimaskuvo.github.io/spaceinvader/
 <br>
 <br>
-PS. turn of your volume before you open it!!
+PS. turn off your volume before you open it!!